 Banks are notoriously rigid about addresses.
 Opening a business account requires a verifiable business address, and address changes can trigger account reviews or freezes.
 For digital nomads, this means your virtual office address should be set up before you open your business bank account.

-Use the same address for your LLC registration, EIN, and bank account to avoid discrepancies.
-Many online-first banks like Mercury and Relay now offer fully remote account opening, and your virtual office address satisfies the physical address requirement that traditional banks demand.
+To avoid discrepancies, use that same address for your LLC registration, EIN, and bank account.
+Many online-first banks now offer fully remote account opening, and your virtual office address satisfies the physical address requirement that banks demand.

 Managing Client Relationships Across Borders

-Your clients don’t need to know you’re in a different time zone unless you want them to.
-A U.S. virtual office with a local phone number, professional call answering, and a recognizable business address creates the impression of a grounded operation.
+Your clients don't necessarily need to know you're in a different time zone unless you want them to.
+Thus, a U.S. virtual office with a local phone number, professional call answering, and a recognizable business address creates the impression of a grounded operation.

 Tax and Legal Considerations for Nomads

-Your tax obligations depend on your residency and where your business is registered — not where you happen to be sitting.
-U.S. citizens are taxed on worldwide income regardless of location.
-If you’re bouncing between states, understanding nexus rules and multi-state filing requirements is essential.
+Your tax obligations depend on your residency and where your business is registered, not where you happen to be sitting.
+U.S. citizens are taxed on worldwide income, regardless of location.
+If you're bouncing between states, understanding nexus rules and multi-state filing requirements is crucial.

 Having a consistent virtual office address simplifies this enormously.
 Your state tax obligations are tied to your business address, not your physical presence.
 Your accountant has a stable reference point for filings.
 And if you're ever audited, all correspondence goes to one address where it's professionally received and forwarded to you.